oracle-livelabs/oci/travel-ai/generative-ai/generative-ai-image/generative-ai-image.md

 * [Pixlr](https://pixlr.com/ai/ai-image-generator/) AI image generator
 * [DeepAI](https://deepai.org/) AI image generator
 * [Picsart](https://picsart.com/create) AI image generator
+* [Google Bard](https://bard.google.com/) is an AI chatbot that uses a large language model to converse with users.
+It was launched by Google in early 2023 as an experiment that is based on a conversational large language model. this not only generates image based on the prompt but also AI text content related to the generated image. read more about [Bard updates](https://bard.google.com/updates)
 * [Fotor](https://www.fotor.com/images/create) AI image generator and many more..

 My choice was based on following factors